maths/moodle-qtype_stack/doc/en/CAS/Plots.md

 Plots and graphics can be placed into any of the [CAStext](../Authoring/CASText.md) fields.

 The main way to create plots is using Maxima.

 ## plot() {#plot}

 In STACK, the `plot` command has been defined to be a wrapper for Maxima's `plot2d` command.
+The wrapper makes sure that an image file is given an appropriate name, file location, and returns a URL to the image.
+Not all of the features of `plot2d` are available through `plot`.
+In particular only a very few of Maxima's `plot_options` are respected by `plot`, maily for security reasons.  (`plot` calls an external command `gnuplot` which writes to the server filesystem.)
+If you would like to expand the range of options available please conact the developers.

 Try, for example, the following in the question stem.

     @plot(x^2,[x,-1,1])@